-Douglas P. Buth, 68, has been a director of Quad since 2005 and is the Chair of the Audit Committee and also is a member of the Compensation and Finance Committees.
+Douglas P. Buth, 70, has been a director of Quad since 2005 and is the Chair of the Audit Committee and also is a member of the Compensation and Finance Committees.
 Mr. Buth retired as Chairman and Chief Executive Officer of Appvion, Inc., formerly known as Appleton Papers, Inc., a producer of carbonless, thermal, security paper and performance packaging products, and as Chief Executive Officer and President of Paperweight Development Corp., the parent company of Appvion, Inc., in 2005.
 Prior to becoming Chief Executive Officer, Mr. Buth had served in a variety of roles at Appvion, Inc., including positions in strategic planning, marketing and sales and as General Manager and Executive Vice President.
 Mr. Buth is currently a member of the board of directors for Trek Bicycle Corporation, where he serves as chairman of the Audit Committee and a member of the Compensation Committee.
-In 2021, he retired from the board of Grange Mutual Insurance Company, where he served as a director since 2008 and more recently as a member of the Investment Committee and the Audit Committee.
+He retired from the board of Grange Mutual Insurance Company, in 2021, where he chaired the Compensation Committee and served as a member of the Investment Committee and the Audit Committee.
 Mr. Buth received a Bachelor of Business Administration in Accounting from the University of Notre Dame in 1977.
 He qualified as a C.P.A. with PricewaterhouseCoopers LLP in 1979 and thereafter held a number of financial positions with Saks Fifth Avenue and BATUS, Inc. Quad believes that Mr. Buth's financial background as a C.P.A. and his experience as a leader of a publicly-traded company and member of several boards of directors qualify him for service as a director of Quad.

-Beth-Ann Eason, 56, has been a director of Quad since 2023 and is a member of the Compensation Committee.
+Beth-Ann Eason, 58, has been a director of Quad since 2023 and is a member of the Compensation Committee.
+In 2023, Ms. Eason also received her NACD board certification.
 Ms. Eason was the Managing Director, Senior Digital Transformation Executive for Accenture Interactive from January 2020 to December 2022, working with chief marketing officers on digital transformation.
 Prior to joining Accenture Interactive, Ms. Eason served from May 2015 to January 2020 as President of Innovid, the world's largest independent Connected TV and video advertising software platform.
-She was at Conde Nast from April 2011 to May 2015.
-While there, she served as Senior Vice President and General Manager of Conde Nast's Epicurious from April 2011 to July 2013, Vice President of Category Development for Yahoo! from 2001 to 2006 and DoubleClick from 1996 to 2001 where she was promoted in to a General Manager role.
-She holds of a Bachelor's degree from Lehigh University.
+Ms. Eason was at Conde Nast from April 2011 to May 2015, serving as Senior Vice President and General Manager of Conde Nast's Epicurious from April 2011 to July 2013.
+Ms. Eason was also Vice President of Category Development for Yahoo! from 2001 to 2006 and DoubleClick from 1996 to 2001 where she was promoted to a General Manager role.
+She holds a bachelor's degree from Lehigh University.
 Quad believes that Ms. Eason's experience as an industry leader in digital transformation, marketing and advertising qualifies her for service as a director of Quad.